tarantool/doc/doc/2.0/tutorials/sql_tutorial.rst

 Retrieve some of what you inserted:

-* The first statement uses arithmetic operators and the ``LIKE`` comparison operator which is asking for "first character doesn't matter, second must be 'B'".
+* The first statement uses
+  the ``LIKE`` comparison operator which is asking for "first character must be 'A', second character can be anything".
 * The second statement uses logical operators and parentheses, so the ANDed expressions must be true, or the ORed expression must be true.
 Notice the columns don't have to be indexed.